 - Buddy Testing

 - Pair Testing

 Let us have a look at these in detail

 As the name suggests, it can be said that two buddies, a tester and a developer, will be working together.
 They will be chosen to work on a particular module.
 As soon as the developer completes the unit testing and the tester has some cases in mind, they both can work on that module.
 Doing this kind of testing can ensure that the new future or functionality is being checked through a broader aspect for both the developer and tester.
 The developer can understand the various scenarios through which the code will be going and think from that perspective.

 While the tester can get the developer’s perspective of the existing design, it will help avoid invalid scenarios in test cases.
 This will help in avoiding invalid defects.
 Both parties can think like one another and get a clearer view of the application under development and testing.
 It also helps in developing better test cases and developers to have a better design.
 This usually takes place once the unit testing is completed.

 In this testing, two testers work together on a module.
 They have a common setup done for testing purposes.
 By implementing this kind of testing, it is taken care that both testers find ways to detect a greater number of defects in the application built.
 They share the work of testing and also make necessary documentation of all the observations they have made together.
 A maximum number of scenarios can be found by using this kind of testing.

 3. Monkey Testing

 This testing is performed at the unit testing level.
 The person testing the module tests the application in a completely random way.
 This is done in order to check if the system can withstand any crashes at any point in time.
-By doing this kind of test many defects can be found which could have been left earlier.
-This test can also break the system by which we can understand the performance issues, if any, are persistent.
-There would be no test cases here just like for others.
+By doing this kind of test, many defects can be found which could have been left earlier.
+This test can also break the system by which we can understand that the performance issues are persistent.
+There would be no test cases here, just like for others.

 Adhoc Testing Techniques